 The DJI FPV ships with a beefy hand controller that will feel familiar to current DJI drone owners.
 However, there are a few different buttons on the rear that you’ll need to acquaint yourself with, namely the rear rocker switch that changes the flight modes from Normal to Sport and Manual.
 Aside from a video record and photo snap button, the controller also features a gimbal tilt wheel, even though most of the time you’ll fly the drone with the camera facing straight ahead.

-For those wishing to try something completely different, DJI has also introduced an optional Motion Controller (£139) that lets you control the drone using hand motions alone.
-This writer found it surprisingly intuitive but also quite scary since you really need to be gentle on the movements.
+For those wishing to try something completely different, DJI has also introduced an optional Motion Controller (£139 / US $199 / AUD $229) that lets you control the drone using hand motions alone.
+I found it surprisingly intuitive but also quite scary since you really need to be gentle on the movements.
 Put another way, I wouldn’t want to use it to fly at 85mph through a small concrete arch, at least not until I’ve had a few hours of practice in a wide open space.
 On the plus side, the Motion Controller is at least equipped with a big textured button that brings the drone to an instant halt and hover if things go awry.

 DJI FPV drone review: pre-flight set up